2025–26 Port Vale F.C. season: EFL League One

 Moore made two signings on transfer deadline day, bringing in experienced striker Devante Cole on a free transfer from West Bromwich Albion and midfielder George Hall from Birmingham City for an undisclosed fee.
 Cole provided an assist and scored on his debut at home to Leyton Orient on 6 September, though could not prevent his new side slipping to another defeat at Charlie Wellens scored the winning goal five minutes into stoppage-time for his father's team.
 Richie Wellens sympathised with Moore, saying he must have run over a black cat.
 The first league win was achieved with a 2–0 victory at Exeter City, as the new strike partnership of Cole and Paton secured a goal each after capitlising on mistakes by the home team.
 A second win followed at home to Mansfield Town, who had their captain Ryan Sweeney sent off after 14 minutes, though it took a stoppage-time Ronan Curtis penalty to secure the three points and Moore had some "choice words" for his players in the dressing room for conceding a sloppy goal.
 A 2–0 victory at Barnsley secured the Vale a third consecutive win in the league and a solid performance ensured that Gauci did not have a save to make throughout.

 The winning run was halted by Northampton Town, who held the Valiants to a goalless draw at Vale Park on 4 October.
 Vale gained a point on the road seven days later as Cole struck an equaliser four minutes from full-time to prevent former Valiant Antwoine Hackford from winning three points for AFC Wimbledon.
 With the club facing an injury crisis in the wing-back position, Moore signed 34-year-old free agent Marvin Johnson to a short-term contract.
 They slipped to a 1–0 defeat at Wigan Athletic despite having a man advantage for the entire second half after Dara Costelloe was sent off for a high foot.
 A 3–0 home defeat to league leaders Stockport County in front of the television cameras left Vale in the relegation zone.

-On 8 November, Vale fell to a 4–0 defeat at Bolton Wanderers despite having had a bright start to the match.
-The run of defeats came to an end with a goalless draw at home to Wycombe Wanderers.